 "‘Throwing words into the air’ — this is what O'odham says about talking, storytelling, praying, singing — all of which make up the genre of oral tradition.
 The words are thrown into the air in the form of spoken word, song, oration, or invocation.
 Words, like other things that can be carried by the air, are at the mercy of the winds.
 The listener who happens to be on the receiving end of these words is also at the mercy of the winds."
 Ofelia Zepeda

-Helsinki Open Waves (HOW) is a translingual non-profit, community strength art platform that aims to initiate a new sustainable space for all languages where people can represent themselves with their own languages and culture in order to contribute to a more diverse society without borders.
-Within this platform, we explore, rethink and reimagine new ways for a translingual society to challenge the hegemony of monolingualism.
+Helsinki Open Waves (HOW) is a translingual non-profit, community strength art platform that provides rent-free space and tools for all languages where people can create for themselves, and represent themselves with their own languages and cultures in order to contribute to a more diverse society without borders.
+Within this platform, we explore, rethink, and reimagine new ways for a translingual society to challenge the hegemony of monolingualism.

 Helsinki Open Waves (HOW) is open for people who want to perform Radio Art, Sound Art, Transmission Art activities and other artistic projects which can be transmitted on the airwaves as well as for artists’ experiments with broadcast media and the airwaves.

 There are a number of themes introduced each month regarding different topics.
 You can choose your preferred topics and send your proposals via the Open Call page on the Helsinki Open Waves (HOW) website.